Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Integrated three-level storage assignment

 \subsubsection{Integrated vs sequential storage assignment}

-Finally, we compare our integrated model to a sequential two-stage approach, where we first solve the problem akin to the forward reserve allocation problem, i.e.\ the selection of SKUs to be allocated to the efficient picking loop area (part I of our objective function), with neither taking into account the picking efficiency (part II of our objective function) nor respecting balancing constraints.
+Finally, we compare our integrated model to a sequential three-stage approach, where we first solve the subproblem akin to the forward reserve allocation problem, i.e.\ the selection of SKUs to be allocated to the efficient picking loop area (part I of our objective function), with neither taking into account the picking efficiency (part II of our objective function) nor respecting balancing constraints.
 After a runtime of 24 seconds only the model can be solved with a gap of 0.11\%.
-It suggests to include 1533 SKUs into the picking loop, leading to a total score of 26.57.
-Comparing these results to Table~\ref{tab:basic_delta}, we find that the score improves only slightly while we allocated 36 SKUs more to the picking loop than when also accounting for picking efficiency and limiting the deviation in picks between stations to $\delta=1\%$.
+It suggests to include 1533 SKUs into the picking loop, leading to a total (normalised) score of 0.999.
+Comparing these results to Table~\ref{tab:basic_delta}, we find that the score improves only slightly while we allocate 37 SKUs more to the picking loop than when also accounting for picking efficiency and limiting the deviation in picks between stations to $\delta=1\%$.
 At the same time, the runtime reduces comprehensively.

+We then assume the set of these 1533 SKUs as given and allocate them to stations with the aim of minimising the deviation in the number of picks between stations.
+Within a runtime of one hour, which is sufficient to solve the integrated problem efficiently, we are not able to find a feasible solution for an assignment that satisfies a maximum deviation of 1\%.
+Instead, we obtain an objective value for the deviation between stations of more than 21\%.
+Thus, we remove those SKUs with the smallest importance score until we are able to solve the problem on the 1\% level.
+This holds for the 1516 SKUs with the highest importance score in the set determined before, while the corresponding total importance score decreases only slightly.

-We then try to balance the workload between stations assuming the set of these 1533 SKUs allocated to the picking loop as given.
-Even when permitting for a very large deviation of $\delta=40\%$ we are not able to solve the feasibility problem after a runtime of one hour.
-Allowing to remove SKUs from the predefined set, however, allows us to solve the model with a score of 26.52 (based on 1510 of the 1533 SKUs) and a total objective value of 73.093, when limiting the deviation to $\delta=1\%$.
-As this objective value is smaller than for the integrated approach, the results underline the importance of an integrated solution compared to a sequential approach for the assignment problem of the retailer considered here.
+Finally, we assume the assignment of SKUs to stations as given and try to maximise the picking efficiency within the stations by determining the location in the shelves for each SKU.
+As each station can be optimised independently, this decomposed problem can be solved to optimality within less than 4 minutes for an individual station.
+We obtain a value of 0.978 for the (normalised) objective part II and, therefore, a total objective value of 0.989 when using a weighting factor $\alpha=0.5$ again.
+As this objective value is clearly smaller than for the integrated approach (objective value 0.997 for $\delta=1\%$), the results underline the importance of an integrated model compared to a sequential approach for the problem under consideration.